Is a non-custodial parent required to provide contact information during out-of-state visits?

 Answer:

-(b) Before a minor child is temporarily removed from Illinois, the parent responsible for the removal shall inform the other parent, or the other parent's attorney, of the address and telephone number where the child may be reached during the period of temporary removal, and the date on which the child shall return to Illinois.
+According to Illinois law (750 ILCS 5/609), when a minor child is temporarily removed from Illinois, the parent responsible for the removal must inform the other parent or their attorney of the address and telephone number where the child can be reached during this time.
+Additionally, the parent must provide the date the child will return to Illinois.
+This requirement helps ensure that the custodial parent can contact the non-custodial parent in case of an emergency.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.